EDUCATION ISN’T AS MUCH A COST AS IT IS AN INVESTMENT – ONE THAT RETURNS A WEALTH OF OPPORTUNITIES FOR A REWARDING CAREER

 Let’s suppose costs rise a modest three per cent annually.
 Children born in 2012 could be looking at a bill of almost $28,000 for their first year of post-secondary education.

-** Your 2012 Guide to Education Costs.
+** 2013 Guide to Education Costs in Canada.
 Knowledge First Financial.